bajamircea/bajamircea.github.io/_posts/2023-03-05-many-relations.markdown

 copy.
 For "less than" the sane approach is to use `<` and make sure it works properly with the other operators like `<=`, `>`, `>=` and with equality.

-Examples of non-heterogeneous predicates are those comparing `std::string` with literal strings or `std::string_view`, or testing equality of an iterator with the associated sentinel type in the `std::ranges` library.
+Examples of non-heterogeneous binary predicates are those comparing `std::string` with literal strings or `std::string_view`, or testing equality of an iterator with the associated sentinel type in the `std::ranges` library.

+Even if non-heterogeneous, binary predicates usually are happy to take the two different types in any order: we're as likely to compare a `std::string` with a literal string as to compare a literal string with a `std::string`.
+In some cases that's not the case, such as a predicate that indicates if path is a child of another (e.g. to implement some scanning exclusion).

 # The weird case of float